 The Racquet & Tennis Club

 Created by a master of modern architecture, Ludwig Mies van der Rohe’s colossal steel, glass and bronze skyscraper became an archetype of the International Style, an unadorned mode that hit the block a few years earlier in the form of Lever House (390 Park Ave at 54th St).
-Van der Leer suggests taking a rest stop in front of the building: “The Seagram was really important, because it was placed back from the grid—at that point we were still building right up to where you were able.
+David van der Leer, assistant curator of architecture and urban studies at the Guggenheim Museum, suggests taking a rest stop in front of the building: “The Seagram was really important, because it was placed back from the grid—at that point we were still building right up to where you were able.
 [Mies was] trying to create a plaza in front of the tower, which I think, to this day, functions really nicely.”

 Fans of Frank Lloyd Wright should stop at this dealership, one of just two commissions by the architect in Manhattan (the Guggenheim is the other).
 Bruce Brooks Pfeiffer, director of the Frank Lloyd Wright Archives, points out features such as the (no-longer-operational) revolving circular disc on the floor, mirrored so buyers could check under the cars, and a curved ramp to display more automobiles.
 “It was a pretty radical thing [in 1954] to see a storefront of all glass and flowers and plants,” says Pfeiffer. “[Wright] gave it a very natural, human element.”
 Check it out now before Mercedes vacates the space by year’s end.